 Filing for bankruptcy relief has some consequences.
+People always how will affect my credit.
 Bankruptcy will remain on your credit report for 7 to 10 years depending on the type of bankruptcy.
 The time period starts from the date of filing not the date of discharge.
 A Chapter 13 bankruptcy is deleted from your credit report 7 years from the filing date.
 Chapter 7 bankruptcy is deleted 10 years from the filing date.
 The removal is automatic.
+A dismissed Chapter 13 will stay on your credit too, even if you voluntarily dismissed the case.
+Most people filing for bankruptcy relief do not have great credit.
+In most instances, they are not going to qualify for a loan because they have too much outstanding debt.
+Bankruptcy can only make it better but clearing out the old debt, giving them a fresh start, and putting the client on a path to better credit.

 With any bankruptcy filing you should obtain a credit report within a year after the discharge is entered to verify that your pre-petition debts are classified as “discharged in bankruptcy.”
 If they are not, you should dispute the debts directly with the credit reporting agency.
 If there are any problems, you may have a claim under the fair credit reporting acts.